samd-systems/palo-alto-labs/RIP-Authentication-on-Palo-Alto-NGFW/README.md

 # RIP Authentication on Palo Alto NGFW

 ## Overview
-This lab validates the use of authentication in the RIP dynamic routing protocol to protect routing updates exchanged between a Palo Alto Networks firewall and Cisco routers.
+This lab demonstrates the use of authentication in the RIP dynamic routing protocol to protect routing updates exchanged between a Palo Alto Networks firewall and Cisco routers.
 The focus is on preventing unauthorized route injection and confirming that only authenticated RIP updates are accepted within a shared routing domain.

 This lab is documented as a validated engineering case note rather than a step-by-step configuration walkthrough.